 Bay windows often have more glass than usual windows, meaning there is the likelihood of draughts and that heat will escape.
 You may wish to have your blinds lined as that will help retain heat in your home.

-The key to successful bay window dressing is getting professional advice on what will work best for your home.
+The key to successfully choosing blinds and curtains for a bay window is getting professional advice on what will work best for your bay window.

 When you choose Norwich Sunblinds, everything is made to measure for you.
 From the home appointment when we do all the measuring up, to the making of your bay window blinds or curtains.
 Even the fitting is done by our expert team.